Flosciante/nuxt-simple-media-player/README.md

 This project uses the **Jamendo API**, which provides access to a vast library of royalty-free music.
 The API was integrated following the [API Terms of Use](https://devportal.jamendo.com/api_terms_of_use), ensuring compliance with licensing and usage guidelines.

 ## Preview
-👀 Demo is available at https://app.netlify.com/sites/tutteo-frontend-technical-test/overview
+👀 Demo is available at https://app.netlify.com/sites/tutteo-frontend-technical-test/overview (you will need a netlify account 🙏🏻)